Class 43-D-SE 4/29/1943 2nd Lt. 0801160 Greenville, SC

 Unit: 302nd Fighter Squadron,332nd Fighter Group

 Born in Greenville, S.C., Paul Adams dreamed of being a pilot since childhood.
-This dream was made possible because in 1940, the U.S. War Department asked the training unit to establish an experimental program to prove that blacks could become good pilots and flight instructors.
+This dream was made possible in 1940, when the U.S. War Department asked the training unit to establish an experimental program to prove that blacks could become good pilots and flight instructors.

 Other assignments included: Hickam field AFB in Honolulu, HI, in Headquarters Pacific Air Division; instructor at Howard University, Washington, DC; Denver, CO for Photo Interpretation School; Westover, MA, with dual responsibilities as Supply and Intelligence Officer; Goose Bay, Newfoundland as an Intelligence Officer; and finally as Deputy Base Commander at Lincoln, NE.